snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 where :math:`\gamma` is calculated to satisfy an additional matching condition, such as matching values at the previous design iterate.

+..
+   TODO:

+   %It should be noted that in both first order correction methods, the
+   %function $\hat{f}(x)$ matches the function value and gradients of
+   %$f_{t}(x)$ at $x=x_{c}$.
+This property is necessary in proving that
+   %the first order-corrected SBO algorithms are provably convergent to a
+   %local minimum of $f_{t}(x)$.
+However, the first order correction
+   %methods are significantly more expensive than the zeroth order
+   %correction methods, since the first order methods require computing
+   %both $\nabla f_{t}(x_{c})$ and $\nabla f_{s}(x_{c})$.
+When the SBO
+   %strategy is used with either of the zeroth order correction methods,
+   %or with no correction method, convergence is not guaranteed to a local
+   %minimum of $f_{t}(x)$.
+That is, the SBO strategy becomes a heuristic
+   %optimization algorithm.
+From a mathematical point of view this is
+   %undesirable, but as a practical matter, the heuristic variants of SBO
+   %are often effective in finding local minima.

+   %\emph{Usage guidelines:}
+   %\begin{itemize}
+   %\item Both the \texttt{additive zeroth\_order} and
+   %  \texttt{multiplicative zeroth\_order} correction methods are
+   %  ``free'' since they use values of $f_{t}(x_{c})$ that are normally
+   %  computed by the SBO strategy.
+   %
+   %\item The use of either the \texttt{additive first\_order} method or
+   %  the \texttt{multiplicative first\_order} method does not necessarily
+   %  improve the rate of convergence of the SBO algorithm.
+   %
+   %\item When using the first order correction methods, the
+   %  \texttt{TRUE\_FCN\_GRAD} response keywords must be modified (see
+   %  bottom of Figure~\ref{sbm:sblm_rosen}) to allow either analytic or
+   %  numerical gradients to be computed.
+This provides the gradient data
+   %  needed to compute the correction function.
+   %
+   %\item For many computationally expensive engineering optimization
+   %  problems, gradients often are too expensive to obtain or are
+   %  discontinuous (or may not exist at all).
+In such cases the heuristic
+   %  SBO algorithm has been an effective approach at identifying optimal
+   %  designs~\cite{Giu02}.
+   %\end{itemize}

 .. _`models:surrogate:datafit`: